-Steps were taken by CPS to involve you as a father during a case/investigation
+Steps were taken by CPS to involve you as a father during a case/investigation.

-Even if your child’s mother is hesitant in regard to involving you in the case, CPS should sit down with all parties to make sure that everyone is aware that you as the father have a right to be contacted with updates about the case and to possibly provide housing if it is deemed to be in your child’s best interests.
+Even if your child’s mother is hesitant regarding involving you in the case, CPS should sit down with all parties to make sure that everyone is aware that you as the father have a right to be contacted with updates about the case and to possibly provide housing if it is deemed to be in your child’s best interests.
 All relatives of yours and your child’s mother should be aware of this.

-If you are not in a position where you can house your child temporarily during the case, you should be consulted with as far as what relatives or other adult friends of your family would be able to house your child.
+If you are not in a position where you can temporarily house your child during the case, you should be consulted with as far as what relatives or other adult friends of your family would be able to house your child.
 You should begin contacting family and close friends to let them know what is happening with your child so that they may be aware of the circumstances.
 I'm sure you prefer to have your child placed with one of these folks than to say with a foster family or in CPS care.

-Planning visitation helps to maintain family connections
+Planning visitation helps to maintain family connections.

 The more involvement that you as a father have in planning a visitation schedule for your child, the greater the chance you will have of becoming involved in your child's life after a hearing.
 If you have only been able to have sparse contact with your child to this point in their life, use this CPS case as an opportunity to bond with your child and create a relationship that may not have been able to exist.
 Your family and extended family are likely to be grateful for the opportunity.